soura934/covidworlddamage/README.md

 ![alt text](https://wireframe.cc/HGPzD3)

 ## Implementation Timeline
-- Day 1: Research for an API and
+- Day 1: Research for an API and probably more technology to use like canvas
-- Day 2
+- Day 2: Render the boxes that contain each teams info
-- Day 3
+- Day 3: Make sure each box will give more info on a click
-- Day 4
+- Day 4: Go over the functionality of the app and if more is needed
-- Day 5
+- Day 5: Styling fix bugs